aleen42/PersonalWiki/Programming/JavaScript/webgl/canvas/line_drawing/line_drawing.md

 }
 ```

 This processes the string (copied straight out of the SVG source for a curved line) and uses a timeout to draw it a bit at a time.
 First, the string is broken into instructions based on the space character.
-The code then checks the current point (which should be a letter as the path should start with a `moveTo` command), reads ahead the right number of coordinate pairs for that instruction, and then increments the `nextPoint` variable so that it doesn't attempt to redraw parts of the image it has drawn already
+The code then checks the current point (which should be a letter as the path should start with a `moveTo` command), reads ahead the right number of coordinate pairs for that instruction, and then increments the `nextPoint` variable so that it doesn't attempt to redraw parts of the image it has drawn already.